arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/informationstraegertypen.markdown

 **English:**

 Information Storage Medium Types are used to classify Information Storage Media.
 The video, film and audio entries are in part based on the [PBCore Controlled Vocabularies](https://pbcore.org/pbcore-controlled-vocabularies).
-For further reading on Information Storage Media see the [Museum of Obsolete Media](https://obsoletemedia.org/), [fileformats.archiveteam.org](https://web.archive.org/web/20250819081535/http://fileformats.archiveteam.org/wiki/Physical_File_Formats), as well as the [RDA Carrier Types Website](https://www.loc.gov/standards/valuelist/rdacarrier.html).
+Further information has been compiled from the [Museum of Obsolete Media](https://obsoletemedia.org/), [fileformats.archiveteam.org](https://web.archive.org/web/20250819081535/http://fileformats.archiveteam.org/wiki/Physical_File_Formats), as well as the [RDA Carrier Types](https://www.loc.gov/standards/valuelist/rdacarrier.html).

 ⓘ The vocabulary initially created is documented below for easier reading and reference.
 The version maintained on [GitHub](https://github.com/arkumu/vocabs.arkumu.nrw) and published via GitHub Pages at [https://vocabs.arkumu.nrw/](https://vocabs.arkumu.nrw/) might be more up-to-date and should be considered authoritative.